canonical/opensearch-operator/docs/how-to/upgrade/recover-from-rollback.md

 ```

 ### Set Allocation Settings
-During the upgrade process, the routing allocation setting may be restriced to `primaries`.
+During the upgrade process, the routing allocation setting may be restricted to `primaries`.
 Restore normal allocation by enabling all routing:

 ```
 PUT _cluster/settings